CodeModeYT/CodeModeYT/README.md

 <br />

 ### I am currently working on...
-... setting up my own home server with proxmox and TrueNAS
+... automating my home server (proxmox and TrueNAS)

 <!-- Inspired by ForrestKnight  -->
 <!-- Using the profile cards from anuraghazra -->